Tropical Airways Flight 1301

-Tropical Airways Flight 1301 (TBG1301/M71301) was a domestic short-haul passenger flight, flying from Cap-Haïtien International Airport in Cap-Haïtien, Haiti to the commune of Port-de-Paix which crashed onto a sugarcane field less than 10 minutes after take off on the evening of 24 August 2003.
+Tropical Airways Flight 1301 (TBG1301/M71301) was a domestic short-haul passenger flight, flying from Cap-Haïtien International Airport in Cap-Haïtien, Haiti to the commune of Port-de-Paix which crashed onto a sugarcane field less than 10 minutes after takeoff on the evening of 24 August 2003.
 The aircraft was a 19-seater Let L-410 Turbolet carrying 19 passengers and 2 crew.
 Witnesses stated that the aircraft caught fire during take-off and exploded when it hit the ground.
 All on board were killed.

 The crash is currently the second deadliest aircraft crash in Haiti and the second worst accident involving a Let L-410 Turbolet, after Sakha Avia Flight 301.
 The Haitian investigative board stated that multiple factors caused the crash, one of which was an opened cargo door during mid-flight.
 The pilots were struggling to return to the airport.
-Subsequent poor CRM (Crew resource management) contributed to the crash.
+Poor CRM (Crew resource management) contributed to the crash.